-Availability: Currently, departmental teaching assistantships are awarded by the School of Psychology to students within the first four years of their tenure.
-The number of teaching assistantships available to senior students each academic year is dependent upon the planned course curriculum and on the end of year evaluations.
-It should be noted that very few teaching assistantships are available during the summer term.
+Availability: Currently, departmental teaching assistantships are awarded by the School of Psychology to students within the first five years of their tenure.
+The number of teaching assistantships available to students past their fifth year is dependent upon the planned course curriculum and on the end of year evaluations.